Computer and Uses of Computers

 Supervise the children during sorting activities and assist wherever needed.

-Notes to the Teacher:
+Notes to the teacher:

 Pictures are to be printed on a single side (NOT back to back).